bipeshrajsubedi/Flickr8k_Nepali_Dataset/README.md

     pages = "86--91",
 }

-APA: Bipesh Subedi and Bal Krishna Bal.
+ACL: Bipesh Subedi and Bal Krishna Bal.
 2022.
 CNN-Transformer based Encoder-Decoder Model for Nepali Image Captioning.
 In Proceedings of the 19th International Conference on Natural Language Processing (ICON), pages 86–91, New Delhi, India.
 Association for Computational Linguistics.